-Bankruptcy may be an option, but from what you have said, I think you can get out of this mess without the years of damage to credit, higher insurance bills, reduced job and promotion prospects, and more.
+Bankruptcy may be an option, but from what you have said, I think you can get out of this dilemma without the years of damage to credit, higher insurance bills, reduced job and promotion prospects, and more.
 Bankruptcy is a last resort.
 But, if you don't have the income to both live and repay your debt, bankruptcy may be necessary.
-After you've explored your other options, you may want to contact an attorney for a consultation.
+After you've considered your other options, you may want to contact an attorney for a consultation.

 Ask the adviser